Zwei Studierende mit Büchern

 • Management and Organisational Leadership

-totalling 36 LP/ECTS must be completed as compulsory modules.
+totalling 36 CP/ECTS must be completed as compulsory modules.

-Students who take up the degree programme after an interdisciplinary Bachelor's degree in Social Sciences and Economics:
+Students commencing the programme after completing an interdisciplinary Bachelor's degree in Social Sciences and Economics:

-• must take three of the five subject modules, each worth 18 LP/ECTS, as compulsory elective modules.
+• must take three of the five subject modules, each totalling 18 LP/ECTS, as compulsory elective modules.

-Students entering the programme after a disciplinary Bachelor's degree:
+Students who start the programme after a disciplinary Bachelor's degree:

-• must take the three introductory modules specified in the notification of admission (in the case of a disciplinary BA degree in Social Sciences: the three introductory modules in Economics, in the case of a disciplinary BA degree in Economics: the three introductory modules in Political Sciences) totalling 18 LP/ECTS in their 1st year of study.
-You must also take two of the five subject modules, each with a total of 18 LP/ECTS, as compulsory elective modules.
+• must take the three introductory modules specified in the letter of admission in their 1st year of study (for a disciplinary BA degree in Social Sciences: the three introductory modules in Economics, for a disciplinary BA degree in Economics: the three introductory modules in Political Science) totalling 18 LP/ECTS.
+You must also take two of the five thematic modules, each worth 18 CP/ECTS, as compulsory elective modules.

 "Fast track" to doctorate